dylanmc/CryptoBook/src/02_encoding.rst

 You've learned about how to encode data of different types (numbers, characters) into binary representations.
-You've learned some binary arithmetic, and why 10\ :sub:`2` is 2\ :sub:`10`.
+You've learned some binary arithmetic, and why 10\ :sub:`2` happens to be equal to 2\ :sub:`10`.
 Finally you've learned that nerds (the author included) can have a terrible sense of humor.